Billy-Dickson/Billy-Dickson.github.io/_posts/2017-07-16-The-Dickies.md

 ## My Thoughts

-Having been lucky enough to be introduced to the Dickies in my youth, in the usual way, at a mates house, I was lucky enough to get to see them when they were touring Scotland.
-The venue Studio 24 is no longer with us [closed](https://www.theskinny.co.uk/music/news/edinburgh-studio-24-to-close), but fun memories of a night with friends, bopping around to familiar and well loved tunes from [The Dawn of the Dickies](https://en.wikipedia.org/wiki/Dawn_of_the_Dickies) and [The Incredible Shrinking Dickies](https://en.wikipedia.org/wiki/The_Incredible_Shrinking_Dickies).
+Having been lucky enough to be introduced to the Dickies in my youth at a mates house (Billy H and Rus).
+I was lucky enough to get to see them when they were touring Scotland.
+The venue Studio 24 is no longer with us [closed](https://www.theskinny.co.uk/music/news/edinburgh-studio-24-to-close) but I do have fond  memories of bopping around to familiar and well loved tunes from [The Dawn of the Dickies](https://en.wikipedia.org/wiki/Dawn_of_the_Dickies) and [The Incredible Shrinking Dickies](https://en.wikipedia.org/wiki/The_Incredible_Shrinking_Dickies).

 ## About the Band